mytracontrol/mdf.js/README.md

     - retry: Functions for retrying functions.
     - camelCase: Functions for converting strings to camelCase.
     - cycle: Functions for managing circular references in objects.
-    - escape: Functions for escaping strings.
+    - escapeRegExp: Functions for escaping RegExp.
     - findNodeModule: Functions for finding node modules.
     - formatEnv: Functions for formatting environment variables.
     - loadFile: Functions for loading files.